teinen/elm-guide/README.md

-# elm-guide
-Official Elm Guide Tutorial
+# Study Elm with Official Guide